willhuff0/music_server/music_shared/docs/documentation.md

 ## Nebula

 A bare bones game and rendering engine.
 For rendering, this project uses Google ANGLE to translate OpenGLES to DirectX, Vulkan, or Metal calls.
 This improves performance compared to native OpenGL drivers.
-I also wrote a Node tree system with parenting to make nodes move together.
-Nodes can be extended to do things like render a mesh.
+I also wrote a node tree system with parenting to make nodes move together.
+Nodes can be extended to do things like rendering a mesh.
 The engine manages serialization of assets and has some built in asset types.

 ### Open source projects used